Fear of Music: Composition

 Fear of Music is largely built on an eclectic mix of disco rhythms, cinematic soundscapes, and conventional rock music elements.

 Byrne credits the inspiration for the album, especially "Life During Wartime", to life on Avenue A in the East Village.
 Instead of incorporating characters in society, as he did on More Songs About Buildings and Food, Byrne decided to place them alone in dystopian situations.
-Weymouth was initially skeptical of Byrne's new compositions, but the frontman managed to persuade her.
+Weymouth was initially skeptical of Byrne's new compositions, but he managed to persuade her.

-Album opener "I Zimbra" is influenced by Afrobeat and disco, and includes guitar work by Robert Fripp and background chanting from assistant recording engineer Julie Last.
-The nonsensical lyrics are based on the poem "Gadji beri bimba" by German Dadaist writer Hugo Ball.
-Band member Jerry Harrison has said that this song influenced what the band was to do on their next album, Remain in Light (1980).
+Album opener "I Zimbra" is influenced by Afrobeat and disco, and includes guitar work by Robert Fripp of King Crimson and background chanting from assistant audio engineer Julie Last.
+The nonsensical lyrics are based on the poem "Gadji beri bimba" by German Dadaist author and poet Hugo Ball.
+Band member Jerry Harrison has said that this song influenced what the band was to do on their next studio album, Remain in Light (1980).

 "Cities" details a search for the ideal urban settlement to live in and was born out of Talking Heads' preferences for urban homes, especially in Manhattan.
 "Paper" compares a love affair to a simple piece of paper.
 In "Life During Wartime", Byrne casts himself an "unheroic urban guerrilla", who renounced parties, survived on basic supplies like peanut butter, and heard rumors about weapons shipments and impromptu graveyards.
 The character is only connected to the imminent collapse of his civilization.
 Byrne considered the persona "believable and plausible".
 "Air" is a protest song against the atmosphere, an idea Byrne does not consider "a joke".
-Inspired by The Threepenny Opera by Bertolt Brecht and Kurt Weill, the lyricist wanted to create a melancholic and touching track about a person who feels so depressed that even breathing feels painful.
+Inspired by The Threepenny Opera (1928) by Bertolt Brecht and Kurt Weill, the lyricist wanted to create a melancholic and touching track about a person who feels so depressed that even breathing feels painful.